Model rocket: Aerial photography

-There are also experimental homemade rockets that include onboard videocameras, with two methods for shooting the video.
-One is to radio the signal down to Earth, like in the BoosterVision series of cameras.
-The second method for this is to record it on board and be downloaded after recovery, the method employed by the cameras above (some experimenters use the Aiptek PenCam Mega for this, the lowest power usable with this method is a C or D Motor).
+In the area of higher powered rocketry, there are also experimental homemade rockets that include onboard video cameras, with multiple methods for shooting videos.
+One is to transmit a signal down to a receiver, like in the BoosterVision series of cameras.
+The second method for this is to record it on board and be downloaded after recovery, the method employed by the Estes cameras listed above.
+(Some experimenters use the Aiptek PenCam Mega for this, the lowest power usable with this method is a C or D Motor).

 Instrumentation and experimentation

 Model rockets with electronic altimeters can report and or record electronic data such as maximum speed, acceleration, and altitude.
 Two methods of determining these quantities are to a) have an accelerometer and a timer and work backwards from the acceleration to the speed and then to the height and b) to have a barometer on board with a timer and to get the height (from the difference of the pressure on the ground to the pressure in the air) and to work forwards with the time of the measurements to the speed and acceleration.

 Rocket modelers often experiment with rocket sizes, shapes, payloads, multistage rockets, and recovery methods.
 Some rocketeers build scale models of larger rockets, space launchers, or missiles.